verus-lang/paper-sosp24-artifact/site/guide.md

 Note that the commands and scripts in the following will manipulate the permissions of `/mydata`.
 The machine-level setup installs
 Docker-CE and gives permission to the current user to connect to the container daemon.
 Other container runtimes compatible with the docker CLI should work too.

+If you run on CloudLab, ssh into the node.
+We recommend running the following in `tmux` (or similar), so that the experiment can continue if the ssh connection drops.
+In that case you can reattach to the tmux session by ssh-ing into the node, and running `tmux attach`.

 #### 1. Clone artifact repository, set up container environment.

+**TODO.** git sha.

 Clone the repository